RehmanMujtaba/RehmanMujtaba/README.md

 ## What I'm Working On
 - 🎶 Coding a web app that allows users to transfer their music playlist between Spotify and YouTube.
 - 🧩 Developing a Rubix's Cube solver using Python and OpenCV.
-- 🎓 Building a Waterloo CS course recommendation generator to help students make better-informed decisions about their studies.

 ## Contact Me
 If you'd like to get in touch, you can reach me at rehmanmujtaba@outlook.com.
 I'm always happy to chat with fellow developers about new ideas.
 Feel free to contact me for any additional information about my projects.